gabrielaleks/audio-transcribing/README.md

-# Audio transcriber
+# Audio transcription
 The purpose of the script contained here is to transcribe an audio file (in the .wav format) to a .txt file.
 First, using [pyannote.audio](https://huggingface.co/pyannote), it will handle speaker diarization, identifying and segmenting the audio file into diferent fragments associated to a particular speaker.
 Then, using [Whisper](https://openai.com/index/whisper/), each audio fragment will be transcribed into a text file along with the respective speaker.
+Finally, the text file content will be provided as input to an OpenAI's model so it can detect the speakers' names and add them to the file.

 # Setup
 Requirements: